30 ways to save tax

 15. Isa allowance

 Use your tax-free Isa allowance.
-In 2013-14, the overall limit is £11,520, of which £5,760 can be put into in a cash Isa.
+From 6 April 2016, the annual limit will stay at £15,240, the same as it was for 2015.
+This can all be put in a cash Isa, all in a stocks and shares Isa, or split between both cash and stocks and shares.
 See our guide to tax on savings and investments for more details.

 16. No CGT on shares held in an Isa

-There is no capital gains tax to pay when you sell shares or units held in an Isa.
-For more details see Tax on savings and investments.
+There is no CGT to pay when you sell shares or units held in an Isa.
+For more details, see Tax on savings and investments.

 17. Junior Isas